-The short answer is that it's an insulation program that saves you money!
+The short answer is that it's an weatherization program that saves you money!

 Here's how it works.
 If your home is served by Nolin RECC, is at least two years old and uses electricity as the primary source of heat, you're a candidate.

 Simply call Nolin and tell them you want to BUTTON UP.
-We will then make arrangements for trained personnel to conduct an energy audit of your home.
-This audit determines how much heat is lost from your home through floors, walls, ceilings, doors, windows and other areas that allow heat to escape.
+We will then make arrangements for trained personnel to conduct blower door tests of your home before and after the improvements are made.
+These tests determine how much heat is lost from your home through floors, walls, ceilings, doors, windows and other areas that allow heat to escape.
 This heat loss is measured in British thermal units, or BTU's .

-The audit also points the way to options that can help reduce some of that heat loss with insulation, caulking, weather-stripping and other weatherization techniques
+The audit also points the way to options that can help reduce some of that heat loss through air sealing and insulation.
+Typical air sealing could include caulking, improved weather stripping, sealing attic accesses and other weatherization techniques.

 As an example, insulation and caulking added to a test home in Central Kentucky cost $1,187 (including installation).
 The added insulation reduced heat loss by 13,000 BTU's .
 The cooperative incentive was $520, or $40 for each 1,000 BTU's reduced.
 So the consumer's total expense to upgrade the insulation was only $667.
 But the savings don't stop there.

 Remember, now you will save money on your electric bill because your home is more energy-efficient.
 In the test home, which had an electric furnace, energy savings figured out to be more than $285 per year.
 In about two-and-a-half years, the entire cost of the insulation upgrade will be offset through energy savings.
 (Actual savings depend on total heat loss of the home and the heating system used.)